Dead-Fish-Games/deadfish.games/anthology.md

 ## Release Information

 {: .box-warning}
-Crystalpunk: Anthology is currently in alpha playtesting.
+Crystalpunk: Anthology is currently in beta playtesting.
 Please [contact us](/about-us) for more information.

 ## Download